600g of cauliflower – cut into small florets, stalks thinly sliced and leaves retained to use in a soup (for example)

 2 cloves of garlic – finely grated

 150g strong cheddar cheese – grated

 Melt the butter in a large saucepan on a medium heat.
 Then add the flour and combine with a wooden spoon to make a smooth paste (a ‘roux’).

-Mix in the garlic, followed by the milk, a bit at a time stirred in to create a smooth sauce.
+Mix in the garlic, followed by the milk, a bit at a time, stirred in to create a smooth sauce.
 Add in the bay leaves after the first amount of milk goes in.

 Season with salt and pepper.
 Keep on stirring as the sauce thickens, and turn down the heat if it’s bubbling too fiercely.
-Use a whisk to work out any lumps in the sauce.
+Use a whisk to smooth out any lumps in the sauce.
 Lastly, add half of the cheese (75g) and stir in.
 If it’s over-thickened, try thinning it out with an extra splash of milk.